solaius/Table_Parser_Tester/CURRENT_STATE.md

 ### Issues and Limitations

 1. **Table Structure Detection**:
-   - The model sometimes detects tables correctly but struggles with precise cell boundaries
+   - The model generally detects tables correctly but struggles with identifying cell boundaries
    - The contour-based cell detection is not always accurate, especially for complex tables

 2. **OCR Quality**:
-   - Text extraction results are inconsistent
+   - Text extraction results are completely off
    - Some cells return placeholder coordinates instead of actual text
-   - Character recognition accuracy is lower than expected
+   - Character recognition accuracy is far lower than expected

-3. **Integration Challenges**:
-   - The deep learning model requires significant resources
-   - Loading the model can be slow on systems without GPU acceleration
-   - Dependencies (especially Tesseract) may be challenging to install on some systems

 ## Next Steps for Improvement